sky-uk/osprey/README.md

 is the default location of the CA when running inside a kubernetes cluster.
 - `apiServerURL`, the api-server URL to return to the osprey client

+Note that since v2.5.0 osprey client can fetch the CA cert directly from the API server without needing a deployment of osprey server.

 ### `osprey serve auth`
 Starts an instance of the osprey server that will listen for authentication